 Carry Out Repairs Quickly

-One of the most important ways to create a healthy work environment is by maintaining your facilities.
+One of the most important ways to create a healthy and ideal work environment is by maintaining your facilities.
 When you have broken windows, faulty HVAC systems, or blocked doorways, your staff may try to deal with it themselves instead of bringing it up to leadership.

 If they’re dealing with minor issues on their own, they’ll be too drained to do anything productive.
 And if their health isn’t in good shape, that can negatively impact their productivity at work.

-Enforce Regular Lunch Breaks for Staff
+Enforce Regular Lunch Breaks For Staff

 Leading a busy life as an entrepreneur, you may not realize how important it is to take regular lunch breaks for your employees.
 Not only will your employees be happier because they have time to refuel their energy, but they’ll also be healthier and more productive.